developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When a value of ***On*** is chosen, this feature is turned on (enabled) and is available for entering data using the Enterprise Keyboard.

-### Show Symbol TabUsed to configure whether the Enterprise Keyboard on a Zebra Android device shows the symbol tab to allow selection of the special symbols keyboard.
+### Show Symbol Tab
+Used to configure whether the Enterprise Keyboard on a Zebra Android device shows the symbol tab to allow selection of the special symbols keyboard.

 - When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not available for entering data using the Enterprise Keyboard.

 - When a value of ***On*** is chosen, this feature is turned on (enabled) is available for entering data using the Enterprise Keyboard.

-### Show Voice Input KeyUsed to configure whether the Enterprise Keyboard on a Zebra Android device shows a key to invoke voice input (if supported).
+### Show Voice Input Key
+Used to configure whether the Enterprise Keyboard on a Zebra Android device shows a key to invoke voice input (if supported).

 - When a value of ***Off*** is chosen, this feature is turned off (disabled) and is not available for entering data using the Enterprise Keyboard.

 - When a value of ***On*** is chosen, this feature is turned on (enabled) and is available for entering data using the Enterprise Keyboard.

+### Preferred Tab
-### Preferred TabUsed to configure the preferred tab selects by default by Enterprise Keyboard on a Zebra Android device when textual data is being entered.
+Used to configure the preferred tab selects by default by Enterprise Keyboard on a Zebra Android device when textual data is being entered.

 - If the value ***Numeric*** is chosen, Enterprise Keyboard selects the Numeric tab by default when textual data is being entered.